IBM/aspera-cli/docs/README.erb.md

 `<%=cmd%> --show-config` outputs global options only, and `<%=cmd%> [plugin] --show-config` outputs global and plugin default options.
 In addition, option `--show-config` can be added at the end of any full command line, this displays the options that would be used for the command.

-A parameter is typically designed as option if:
+A command line argument is typically designed as option if:

 - It is optional, or
-- It is a mandatory parameter that would benefit from being set persistently (i.e. in a configuration file or environment variable, e.g. URL and credentials).
+- It is a mandatory parameter with a default value that would benefit from being set persistently (i.e. in a configuration file or environment variable, e.g. URL and credentials).

 ### Interactive Input

-Some options and parameters are mandatory and other optional.
+Some options and positional arguments are mandatory and other optional.
-By default, <%=tool%> will ask for missing mandatory options or parameters for interactive execution.
+By default, <%=tool%> will ask for missing mandatory options or positional arguments for interactive execution.

 The behavior can be controlled with:

 - `--interactive=<yes|no>` (default=yes if STDIN is a terminal, else no)
-  - yes : missing mandatory parameters/options are asked to the user
+  - yes : missing mandatory parameters/arguments are asked to the user
-  - no : missing mandatory parameters/options raise an error message
+  - no : missing mandatory parameters/arguments raise an error message
 - `--ask-options=<yes|no>` (default=no)
-  - optional parameters/options are asked to user
+  - optional parameters/arguments are asked to user

 ### Output